 A broker manages the agency, oversees deals, trains agents and staff and maintains errors and omissions insurance.
 Brokers earn a percentage of each agent’s commission in return for these services.

-Brokers in Iowa are required to work for two years as a licensed real estate agent, complete 72 hours of broker courses and pass the broker’s exam to earn their license.
+Brokers in Iowa are required to work for two years as a licensed real estate agent, complete 72 hours of broker courses and pass the broker’s exam to earn their broker’s license.

 You must be working for a brokerage in order to get your real estate license.
-Real estate agents cannot work solely for themselves without the oversight a broker provides.
+Real estate agents cannot work solely for themselves without the oversight that a broker provides.
 Broker oversight can include, but is not limited to, ensuring agents meet continued licensing requirements, training agents on best practices and legal regulations and monitoring agent behavior and legal compliance.

 Every state requires agents to work under the guidance of a broker, otherwise known as “hanging” your license in a brokerage.
 However, you will find that most agents work independently with the freedom and flexibility that entails.

-Once you’ve found a brokerage you want to work for, the managing broker will have to sign off on your license application so that Iowa Professional Licensing Bureau knows who you are working for.
+Once you’ve found a real estate brokerage you want to work for, the managing broker will have to sign off on your license application so that Iowa Professional Licensing Bureau knows who you are working for.

-How do you find a brokerage?
+How do you find a real estate brokerage?

 Use your network!
-Talk to friends, family and anyone you know who’s bought or sold real estate lately.
+Talk to friends, family and anyone you know who has bought or sold real estate lately.
 Do a comprehensive search to see which brokerages are operating in your area or the area you want to work in.
 Think about the last time you bought or sold real estate- who did you work with?
 Most agents start working with the brokerages that are closest to where they live or brokerages with agents they’ve worked with in the past.

 These are some questions to ask about the brokerages in your area: